 - Monitor and evaluate process metrics: Ensure adherence to evidence-based practice and intervention-specific workflows (e.g., quality, clinical documentation, discharge facilitation)

 - Review/Audit: Complete regular review of CPN documentation to assess quality and timeliness

 You will have the subject matter expertise to deliver customized solutions and performance improvement initiatives for our hospital partners in specific areas of expertise as requested by the regional leadership team and/or the performance management team.

 Preferred: BSN plus Master’s level education

-Minimum: Two years critical care nursing experience, plus one year of supervisory experience.
+Minimum: Two years inpatient nursing experience, plus one year of supervisory experience.

-Preferred: Five years critical care nursing experience, plus two or more years in a management-level role.
+Preferred: Five years inpatient nursing experience, plus two or more years in a management-level role.
 Knowledge of case management.

 We are dedicated to supporting our hospitalist and post-acute physicians in providing the very best quality care by partnering seamlessly with our partners.
 Physician founded, led, and managed, Sound Physicians has more than 1,800 hospitalist and post-acute physicians providing inpatient care to more than 180 hospitals and a growing number of post-acute care centers in 35 states across the U.S.

 We recruit and retain the best doctors by creating a better career opportunity.
 Sound Physicians supports our physicians through manageable encounters, flexible schedules, and technology-driven processes that are designed by physicians to work for physicians.
 Through the SoundInstitute, we promote ongoing educational, professional and career development.